santhoshpavadala/JavascriptBasics/README.md

 Using innerHTML
 To access an HTML element, JavaScript can use the document.getElementById(id) method.
 The id attribute defines the HTML element.
 The innerHTML property defines the HTML content:

+**JavaScript Statements**
+JavaScript statements often start with a keyword to identify the JavaScript action to be performed.
+Our Reserved Words Reference lists all JavaScript keywords.
+Here is a list of some of the keywords you will learn about in this tutorial:

+Keyword	Description
+var	   > Declares a variable
+let	   > Declares a block variable const	   > Declares a block constant if	      > Marks a block of statements to be executed on a condition switch   >	Marks a block of statements to be executed in different cases for	   > Marks a block of statements to be executed in a loop function >	Declares a function return	> Exits a function try	   > Implements error handling to a block of statements

+NOTE:JavaScript keywords are reserved words.
+Reserved words cannot be used as names for variables.

+**6.JavaScript Syntax**
+JavaScript syntax is the set of rules, how JavaScript programs are constructed:
+// How to create variables:
+var x;
+let y;
+// How to use variables:
+x = 5;
+y = 6;
+let z = x + y;

+  **JavaScript Values**
+The JavaScript syntax defines two types of values:
+Fixed values
+Variable values
+Fixed values are called Literals.
+Variable values are called Variables.
+JavaScript Literals
+The two most important syntax rules for fixed values are:
+1. Numbers are written with or without decimals:
+10.50
+1001
+2. Strings are text, written within double or single quotes:
+"John Doe"
+'John Doe'

+**JavaScript Variables**
+In a programming language, variables are used to store data values.
+JavaScript uses the keywords var, let and const to declare variables.
+An equal sign is used to assign values to variables.
+In this example, x is defined as a variable.
+Then, x is assigned (given) the value 6: let x;
+x = 6;

+**JavaScript Operators**
+JavaScript uses arithmetic operators ( + - * / ) to compute values: